NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Spiral Chimes.md

 _Spiral chimes_ are a set of small metal bells decorated with spiraling designs that hang on thin wires from a carved statue of a storm cloud or air elemental.
 Each bell in the _spiral chimes_ rings at a different tone, and when caught in the turbulent winds of a storm, the bells combine to create deep, full songs.

-A set of _spiral chimes_ is a planar key for [[Spells/Interplanar Teleport|Interplanar Teleport]] and similar magic.
+A set of _spiral chimes_ is a planar key for [[Interplanar Teleport|Interplanar Teleport]] and similar magic.
 When the chimes are used this way, you're more likely to arrive where you intend to be, appearing 1d6×25 miles from your intended destination instead of 1d10×25 miles away.

 **Activate—Forecast Chime** 10 minutes (manipulate, prediction)